p-/Vortex/README.md

 $ java -jar vortex.jar
 ```

-You can provide the following additional VM arguments:
+You can provide the following additional VM arguments (those prefixed with __-D__):

 * `log.level`: any level supported by _Logback_ (default is _INFO_).
 * `log.timezone`: any timezone supported by _Logback_ (default is _America/Argentina/Buenos\_Aires_).
+* `vortex.config`: a path to the configuration file that should be used instead of the default location.

 ## License